tchua93/HIPAA/source/sections/07-systems_access_policy.md

 6. Users may not misrepresent, obscure, suppress, or replace another user's identity in transmitted or stored messages.
 7. Workstation hard drives will be encrypted using FileVault 2.0 or equivalent.
 8. All workstations have firewalls enabled to prevent unauthorized access unless explicitly granted.
-9. All workstations are to have the following messages added to the lock screen and login screen: *This computer is owned by Insight Rx Health, Inc. By logging in, unlocking, and/or using this computer you acknowledge you have seen, and follow, these policies (https://policy.Insight Rx.com) and have completed this training (https://training.Insight Rx.com/).
-Please contact us if you have problems with this - privacy@Insight Rx.com.*
+9. All workstations are to have the following messages added to the lock screen and login screen: _This computer is owned by Insight Rx Health, Inc. By logging in, unlocking, and/or using this computer you acknowledge you have seen, and follow, these policies \(_https://policy.insight-r_x.com\) and have completed this training \(_https://training.insight-r_x.com\).
+Please contact us if you have problems with this - team@insight-rx.com._

 ## 7.9 Wireless Access Use

 1. Insight Rx production systems are not accessible directly over wireless channels.
 2. Wireless access is disabled on all production systems.
 3. When accessing production systems via remote wireless connections, the same system access policies and procedures apply to wireless as all other connections, including wired.
-4. Wireless networks managed within Insight Rx non-production facilities (offices, etc.) are secured with the following configurations:
+4. Wireless networks managed within Insight Rx non-production facilities \(offices, etc.\) are secured with the following configurations:
    * All data in transit over wireless is encrypted using WPA2 encryption;
    * Passwords are rotated on a regular basis, presently quarterly.
 This process is managed by the Insight Rx Security Officer.

 ## 7.10 Employee Termination Procedures

-1. The Human Resources Department (or other designated department), users, and their supervisors are required to notify the Security Officer upon completion and/or termination of access needs and facilitating completion of the "Termination Checklist".
+1. The Human Resources Department \(or other designated department\), users, and their supervisors are required to notify the Security Officer upon completion and/or termination of access needs and facilitating completion of the "Termination Checklist".
-2. The Human Resources Department, users, and supervisors are required to notify the Security Officer to terminate a user's access rights if there is evidence or reason to believe the following (these incidents are also reported on an incident report and is filed with the Privacy Officer):
+2. The Human Resources Department, users, and supervisors are required to notify the Security Officer to terminate a user's access rights if there is evidence or reason to believe the following \(these incidents are also reported on an incident report and is filed with the Privacy Officer\):
    * The user has been using their access rights inappropriately;
-   * A user's password has been compromised (a new password may be provided to the user if the user is not identified as the individual compromising the original password);
+   * A user's password has been compromised \(a new password may be provided to the user if the user is not identified as the individual compromising the original password\);
-   * An unauthorized individual is utilizing a user's User Login ID and password (a new password may be provided to the user if the user is not identified as providing the unauthorized individual with the User Login ID and password).
+   * An unauthorized individual is utilizing a user's User Login ID and password \(a new password may be provided to the user if the user is not identified as providing the unauthorized individual with the User Login ID and password\).
 3. The Security Officer will terminate users' access rights immediately upon notification, and will coordinate with the appropriate Insight Rx employees to terminate access to any non-production systems managed by those employees.
 4. The Security Officer audits and may terminate access of users that have not logged into organization's information systems/applications for an extended period of time.